Hedevgare/blog/src/pages/posts/beginners-guide-to-git.md

 git config --global user.email "your@email.com"
 ```

-The `--global` flag means this configuration applies to all your *Git* projects, so you only need to do thes once.
+The `--global` flag means this configuration applies to all your *Git* projects, so you only need to do this once.

 To verify your settings, run: